songlinjian/Yeti-Project/doc/yeti-dm-setup.md

 * the new list of Yeti name servers
 * the time when the new list will be valid from
-* which Yeti DM have confirmed the new list
+* a file for each Yeti DM which has confirmed the new list

 Each DM will periodically check this PENDING directory.
 If the directory is present, then the DM will download the new information,